yannickycpan/oxford-engs-AIML-cwm/index.md

 ### Prerequisite

-There are only optional prerequisites, not mandatory ones, as the course is intended to be self-contained.
-Relevant programming and math backgrounds will be reviewed on the first day of the course.

-- A certain level of familiarity with Python is recommended but not mandatory, as it can typically be learned while working on the exercises.
+While there are no formal mandatory prerequisites, the course assumes a solid willingness to engage with programming and mathematically rigorous material.

+Prior experience with Python is strongly recommended, as students will be expected to work with programming assignments and computational exercises.

-- Some math background is helpful: basic concepts in linear algebra, probability, and statistics, such as singular value decomposition, basis, and parameter estimation.
+A reasonable mathematical background is also expected, particularly in linear algebra, probability, and statistics.

+That said, students from a wide range of backgrounds have successfully completed the course in previous years.
+Those with less prior experience in programming or mathematics typically needed to invest additional time and effort, but were still able to succeed.

 ### Course format